Our Sunday service begins at 11am and usually lasts about one and a quarter hours.

 We hear the written word of God in order that we might meet the living Word of God, Jesus Christ, to whom the written word bears witness.
-However the living word of God cannot be held in letters on a page.
-We may encounter his living presence in church, but we are just as likely to meet him in the people we meet in our day to day lives.
+The living word of God cannot be held in letters on a page, or in a church ritual; it is the living Spirit of God who reveals him.
+We can encounter Christ’s living presence in church, but we are just as likely to meet him in the people we meet in our day to day lives.
 Taking part in worship week by week helps us to grow into people who can both recognise that presence and express it in our own lives

 After we have affirmed the core beliefs of our faith together (and in reality this may mean something slightly different for each of us and that is just fine, each of us is at a different place in the life long journey of faith) we pray.